 Why become a BSUPA Instructor?

-Teaching any sport you need to have a professional and structured approach, for the safety of your students and you also need to be able to inspire and teach stand up paddle boarding to a high standard whether you want t be an independent SUP instructor or representing a SUP school.
+Teaching any sport you need to have a professional and structured approach, for the safety of your students and you also need to be able to inspire and teach stand up paddle boarding to a high standard whether you want to be an independent SUP instructor or work within a SUP school.

 Interview on BSUPA level 2 course

 The courses are delivered over 1, 2 or 3 days depending on the type of course, weather conditions and group size.
 Importantly over 50% of the course is practical to give hands-on experience of teaching .
 The course includes live teaching practice, boat operations and recovery, lectures and presentations on all areas of SUP.
 Courses start at 09.30am on the first day.